-I would appreciate an opportunity to meet to further discuss my data analysis experience at your earliest convenience.
-I may be reached at (555) 555-5555 or via email at jane.smith@email.com.
+I would appreciate an opportunity to meet with you to further discuss my data analysis experience at your earliest convenience.
+I may be reached at 555.555.5555 or via email at jane.smith@email.com.
 Thank you for your time and consideration.

 Sincerely,